 Diseases of Dogwood

 Dogwood anthracnose is one of the most common fungal diseases to attack this plant.
-It starts out with blighted leaves, showing purple margins and tan color around the edges of leaves.
-Secondary signs may include cankers on twigs and smaller branches.
-These gradually extend to the trunk of the tree with necrotic weeping areas.
+It starts out with blighted leaves, showing purple margins and tan color around the

 Spot anthracnose, septoria leaf spot and powdery mildew are all conditions that affect the leaves.
 Root rots and canker disease abound and thrive in moist conditions.
 There are listed fungicides and bacterial agents to combat the various disease issues affecting dogwood trees.
 Check with your local County Extension office for help in treatment or contact a certified arborist.